kazeburo/Gazelle/README.md

 \- hot deploy and unix domain socket using Server::Starter

-Chobi is suitable for running HTTP application servers behind a reverse proxy link nginx.
+Gazelle is suitable for running HTTP application servers behind a reverse proxy link nginx.

 # SAMPLE CONFIGURATION WITH NGINX